Azure/Industrial-IoT/docs/deploy/howto-deploy-aks.md

 ### Helm Charts

-`Microsoft.Azure.IIoT.Deployment` will deploy components of Azure Industrial IoT solution using `azure-industrial-iot` Helm chart.
+`Microsoft.Azure.IIoT.Deployment.AKS` will deploy components of Azure Industrial IoT solution using `azure-industrial-iot` Helm chart.
 The deployment creates `azure-industrial-iot` namespace where `azure-industrial-iot` Helm chart will be deployed.
 For more details about the chart please check its [documentation](../../deploy/helm/azure-industrial-iot/README.md).

-By default, `Microsoft.Azure.IIoT.Deployment` deploys `0.4.2` version of `azure-industrial-iot` Helm chart with `2.8.2` version of Azure Industrial IoT components.
+By default, `Microsoft.Azure.IIoT.Deployment.AKS` deploys `0.4.2` version of `azure-industrial-iot` Helm chart with `2.8.2` version of Azure Industrial IoT components.
 Both chart version and components version can be changed using configuration parameters.
 Please check `Helm:ChartVersion` and `Helm:ImageTag` parameters for that.